Vector6662/scale-ad/Proposal.md

 - go on optimize TDA, especially implement LRU,
   - ----> TDA has been optimized partly.
 LRU is the first priority implementation.
 - design and implement a UI for monitoring
   - ---> Done. but UI layout is not friendly, adjust it later.
 - [RAG](https://readmedium.com/advanced-rag-techniques-an-illustrated-overview-04d193d8fec6): take a survey first
   - [Verba](https://github.com/weaviate/Verba)
   - [selfrag](https://selfrag.github.io/)
-- the CDF correctness is terrible, need some research.
+- the effect of CDF correctness is terrible, need some research.
+- how to deal with most frequent tokens? current approach has many flaws.
+- persist trie tree!

 ## UI Design